Confederate New Orleans monument comes down

 A statue of Confederate Gen. Robert E. Lee is the other monument scheduled to be removed and relocated.

-Beauregard's statue, near City Park, was erected in 1915 in honor of the prominent general who led the attack on Fort Sumter in South Carolina, a battle that marked the beginning of the Civil War.
+Beauregard's statue, near City Park, was erected in 1915 in honor of the prominent general who led the attack on Fort Sumter in South Carolina, a siege that marked the beginning of the Civil War.

 In 2015, the words "Black Lives Matter" were spray-painted on both sides of the monument's column, CNN affiliate WDAM-TV reported.

 Last week, the city removed a 6-foot statue of Confederate President Jefferson Davis from its pedestal.
-The Davis statue stood atop a roughly 12-foot column and depicted the Confederate president with his right arm outstretched, towering over the street also named after him.
+The Davis statue stood atop a roughly 12-foot column and depicted him with his right arm outstretched, towering over the street also named after him.

 Davis lived in New Orleans after the Civil War and died there in 1889.
 The statue was dedicated in 1911.
 In 2004, the words "slave owner" were painted on the monument's base.